 Ignore a downhill track to your left at around 1 hour 10 minutes and keep heading uphill.
 Then, at 1 hour 25 minutes you will reach a fork in the road where a signpost indicates Palaiomylos 4km to your left.
 Take the right fork and continue uphill for another 5 minutes to reach the Kampi tou Kalogyrou picnic and campsite at approximately 1 hour 30 minutes.
 Toilets and drinking water are available here.

 When you are ready to carry on, cross the main road (between Trooditissa and Prodromos) and walk 50 metres downhill to your right, rejoining the E4 path as signposted by the side of the road.

 You will walk up a track which skirts around the right-hand side of a large concrete water tank.

-Follow the path uphill for about 7-8 minutes until, at 1 hour 45 minutes, you reach a T-junction with a wide earth track.
+Follow the path steeply uphill for about 7-8 minutes until, at 1 hour 40 minutes, you reach a T-junction with a wide earth track.
 Turn left here, leaving the E4 route (which heads off to your right).

 A minute or two later you pass a signpost pointing right to Asprokremmos.
 Keep following the trail straight ahead as indicated to ‘Prodromos Dam 4km’.

 About 7 or 8 minutes later you will come to a fork in the track at approximately 1 hour 50-55 minutes.

 To continue to Prodromos reservoir, take the right hand fork (in the photo above) heading uphill.

 Keep along this track as it continues to climb steadily through scented pine forest towards the reservoir at 1400m above sea level.
-You will reach a junction with a signboard for the picnic site and, following this sign, you’ll arrive some five minutes later at Prodromos reservoir in approximately 2 hours 40 minutes.
+You will reach a junction with a signboard for the picnic site and, following this sign, you’ll arrive some five minutes later at the peacefully scenic Prodromos reservoir in approximately 2 hours 40 minutes.